 Myth: Coming down with food poisoning is just a matter of bad luck.With all the news about food recalls and food poisoning outbreaks, it may seem like danger is everywhere.
 Does food poisoning really come down to something as random as which bag of spinach you happen to choose at the grocery store?
 While it's true that food can become tainted during growing, harvesting and processing, the majority of food poisoning cases occur closer to home.
 Fortunately, there's plenty you can do to minimize the risk for foodborne illness in your kitchen.

 Myth: Microwaving food helps kill bacteria.Some people believe that microwaving is a safer way to reheat foods because the electromagnetic radiation kills bacteria.
 Not true.
 The method of cooking (microwave versus oven) really isn’t important.
 What really matters is the internal temperature reached during cooking.
 No matter where or how you reheat your leftovers, be sure the food reaches an internal temperature of 165° F. That will ensure any bacteria that might have developed since the food was first prepared are killed.

-Remember, these steps can help prevent illness from bacteria.
-Should food poisoning occur and you need to be seen by a doctor, where you go matters!
+These steps can help prevent illness from bacteria.
+If you suspect food poisoning and you need to see a doctor, where you go matters.
 Do your research about ERs versus urgent care now, so you know where to go when there’s an emergency.